nestoru/lowResourcesPowerShellAlert/README.md

 Get LowResourcesAlert.ps1 and put it into something like C:\scripts\LowResourcesAlert.ps1

 ## Configure it
 Self documented script.
-Look inside it
+Look inside it but for a start:
+1. Set your Thresholds.
+By default it is sending alerts based on any usage.
+Should you start at 85% ?
+2. Set your SMTP details.
+By default these are empty strings.

 ## Run it
 C:\>powershell -executionpolicy bypass -F C:\scripts\LowResourcesAlert.ps1